3.14 Provisions and Contingent Liabilities/ Assets

 (i) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or

-(11) The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year.
+(11) The Company has not traded or invested in crypto currency or virtual currency during the current or previous year.

-NOTE 57: Previous period figures have been regrouped / recasted / reclassified wherever necessary.
+NOTE 53: Previous period figures have been regrouped / recast / reclassified wherever necessary to confirm with current year.

 The accompanying Notes are an integral part of the Standalone Financial Statements.